semaphoreci/docs/reuse-docker-images_5bceb317042863158cc7bdb5.md

   `SEMAPHORE_PIPELINE_ARTEFACT_ID` are the same, then you are not on a rebuild.

-- Promotions work --linearly--.
+- Promotions work **linearly**.
 Therefore pipelines can use the Artefact IDs of all previously defined pipelines as long as there is a shared path among them.
-Put simply, there must be a --direct--, linear connection between the pipelines you want to connect using Artefact IDs.
+Put simply, there must be a **direct**, linear connection between the pipelines you want to connect using Artefact IDs.

 - This means that if there is a split somewhere, only the Artefact IDs of the